-Net Dollar Retention Rate
+Net Dollar Retention Rate.
 We assess our performance in retaining and expanding relationships with our existing merchant base using a metric we refer to as Net Dollar Retention Rate, which compares our GMV from the same set of merchants across comparable periods.
-We calculate Net Dollar Retention Rate for a given period as the GMV in that period divided by the GMV in the immediately preceding period of the same length, in each case, from merchants that processed transactions on our platform in the earlier of the two periods.
+We calculate Net Dollar Retention Rate for a given period as the GMV in that period divided by the GMV in the comparable period in the prior year, in each case, from merchants that processed transactions on our platform in the earlier of the two periods.
 Our Net Dollar Retention Rate therefore includes the effect on GMV of any merchant renewals, expansion, contraction and churn but excludes the effect of revenue from merchants that contributed to our GMV in the current period but not in the earlier period.
 A Net Dollar Retention Rate greater than 100% for a given period implies overall growth in GMV from merchants that were already processing transactions on our platform prior to that period.

-Our Net Dollar Retention Rate for the years ended December 31, 2018, 2019 and 2020 was 153%, 134% and 172%, respectively.
+Our Net Dollar Retention Rate has typically been over 140% since 2018, and for the years ended December 31, 2018, 2019 and 2020 was 153%, 134% and 172%, respectively.
+For the six months ended June 30, 2021, we continued to observe a high Net Dollar Retention Rate ahead of our typically observed rate of over 140% since 2018.
 Our Net Dollar Retention Rate may fluctuate in future periods due to a number of factors, including the expansion of our revenue base, the level of penetration within our merchant base, enhancements made to our existing platform and our ability to retain our existing merchant base.

-Revenue
+Revenue.
 We generate revenues by charging merchants fees for the use of our integrated platform.
-Our revenues are directly correlated with the level of GMV that flows through our platform.
-We have experienced rapid revenue growth in recent years, growing 70.4% and 107.1% in the years ended December 31, 2019 and 2020, respectively.
+Our revenues are correlated with the level of GMV that flows through our platform.
+We have experienced rapid revenue growth in recent years, growing 70.4% and 107.1% in the years ended December 31, 2019 and 2020, respectively and 109.1% in the six months ended June 30, 2021.

-Gross Profit and Gross Margin
+Gross Profit and Gross Margin.
 Our cost of revenue consists primarily of costs associated with payment acquiring fees, shipping and logistic costs, and operational merchant support expenses, such as customer service.
 Our gross profit represents our revenue less our cost of revenue.
 In recent years, we have consistently increased our gross profit as a percentage of revenue, or our gross margin, mainly due to economies of scale resulting from growth in GMV and revenue, as well as efficiencies stemming from our optimization.
-For the years ended December 31, 2018, 2019, and 2020, our gross margin was 22.2%, 28.3%, and 31.9%, respectively.
+For the years ended December 31, 2018, 2019, and 2020, our gross margin was 22.2%, 28.3%, and 31.9%, respectively and for the six months ended June 30, 2020 and 2021 was 31.2% and 34.8% respectively.

-Adjusted EBITDA
+Adjusted EBITDA.
 Adjusted EBITDA is defined as operating profit (loss) adjusted for depreciation and amortization and stock-based compensation expense.
 Adjusted EBITDA is a non-GAAP financial metric.
 Our Adjusted EBITDA grew from \$(4.6) million for the year ended December 31, 2019 to \$12.6 million for the year ended December 31, 2020.
 This increase was primarily driven by growth in revenues and gross margin, as well as operating leverage.
-See "Prospectus Summary-Summary Consolidated Financial and Other Data" for information regarding the limitations of using Adjusted EBITDA as a financial measure and for a reconciliation of Adjusted EBITDA to its most directly comparable GAAP measure.